 Over 20 years ago, a visit to Memorial Park Church by quadriplegic author and inspirational speaker, Joni Erickson Tada, sparked the dream of Special Friends.
 Initially, the outreach ministry focused on the spiritual and social needs of adults w ith a physical handicap.
 Throughout the years, Special Friends has remained strong, but has developed to meet new needs, new volunteers and new ‘special friends’.
 It has been such a blessing to witness adults with special needs learning more about God’s love for them!

-Today we have on average of 40 Special Friends, family members and volunteers who attend our monthly meetings.
+Today we have an average of 60 Special Friends, family members and volunteers who attend our monthly meetings.
 The special needs of these adults typically fall into a range of developmental disabilities, however there are also some with physical challenges as well.
 Special Friends provides an evening of worship, fellowship and activities for adults with special needs.
 Family and friends are always welcome along with our many MPC volunteers.

 Who: Adults with special needs and friends What: A free night of Bible stories, prayer time, songs, birthday celebrations, games, movies, snack, crafts and fellowship.
 When: 2nd Tuesday of each month.
 September through May, 7:00–8:30 PM Where: Memorial Park Church, Fellowship Hall Why: So adults with special needs have a place to worship and fellowship with other Christians.
 Register: Contact Marlene Pugliese at 412-779-4634 or via email.
 Volunteer: Extra hands are always needed.
 All you need to do is show up ready for some fun!